Members

 external | The user themselves | Consultants, contractors, partners — admins can grant access but can't change profile fields |

 managed is the default for invited members.
-Pick external deliberately when the person isn't part of your org — it prevents accidental actions like resetting their password from the wrong direction.
+Pick external deliberately when the person isn't part of your org.
+This prevents accidental actions like resetting their password from the wrong direction.

 What a member can do